r2ctx/T2-PalmReject/README.md

 └── README.md
 ```

-## Known limitations
+## Current Limitations

-- Coordinate ranges and palm thresholds are hardcoded for the tested Apple
+- coordinate ranges and palm thresholds are hardcoded for the tested Apple
   trackpad
+- limited support for thumbing
-- Thumbing support is limited
+- limited support for pinch zooming
-- Device detection targets the Apple internal keyboard/trackpad name
-- Current release has not yet been validated across other MacBook models or
-  non-Arch distributions

 ## Architecture